 Britain unveils green plan for post-Brexit finance

-[LONDON] Britain demanded Monday that companies reveal the impact of climate change as it unveiled its first ever sovereign green bond under measures to help it reach net zero carbon emissions by 2050.
+BRITAIN demanded on Monday that companies reveal the impact of climate change, as it unveiled its first sovereign green bond under measures to help it reach net zero carbon emissions by 2050.

-Finance Minister Rishi Sunak pledged his plan would also help retain Britain's role as a premier global financial hub after Brexit and help economic recovery from the coronavirus fallout.

-The financial services industry "will be essential to our economic recovery from coronavirus, creating jobs and growth right across our country", Mr Sunak told parliament.
+The financial services industry "will be essential to our economic recovery from coronavirus, creating jobs and growth right across our country", he told parliament.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg